nazmi-aydin/Anlaysis-of-Spotify-s-Top-Hit-Songs-Between-2000-2019/README.md

 # Anlaysis-of-Spotify-s-Top-Hit-Songs-Between-2000-2019
-I hold on the analysis
+In this project, I analyzed the songs that became hits between 2000-2019 in the spotify application.